ranja-sarkar/Hyperparameters/README.md

 ![1](https://github.com/user-attachments/assets/b6f9b380-02e9-4cac-8834-d7e697c4dc5d)

 The different techniques are discussed in **Chapter 9** of my book.
-The chapter's title is **exploring optimization techniqies** for machine learning.
+The chapter's title is **exploring optimization techniques** for machine learning.

 <img width="179" alt="0" src="https://github.com/user-attachments/assets/2303322f-e4e3-4636-b533-57b38a7ca9ed">

 Buy at Amazon: https://a.co/d/iRN1WK5

 The very premise of machine learning relies on a form of function optimization, so inputs can be most accurately mapped to expected output.
-Bayesian optimization is best when the objective function is complex.
+**Bayesian optimization** is best when the objective function is complex.
 This process keeps updating the hyperparameter configuration until an optimal point (global minimum) is reached in the search space.

 <img width="209" alt="1" src="https://github.com/user-attachments/assets/88535300-9262-4298-b93a-d27e7bba2752">